limeos-org/window-manager/README.md

 GPL-3.0 promotes, allowing users to freely use, modify, and distribute the software, ensuring that it remains a community-driven project.

-For more details, see the `LICENSE.md` file.
+For more details, see `LICENSE.md`.